-Once the logic output pins required for the green LEDs have been added, the next step is to create the events that create the desired behavior of illuminating when the microphone is unmuted.
+Once the logic output pins required for the green LEDs have been added, the next step is to define the events to illuminate the green LEDs when the microphone is unmuted.

 To add the required events, navigate to the events page and select Add Event.
-As shown in Figure 11, we'll define the first event for Table Mic 1, and will name the event "Table Mic 1 Green LED Event" (1).
-The source for this event will be the mute parameter for Table Mic 1 (2), the trigger will be Always (3), and the action will be to map the invert of the mute state to the new logic output pin (4).
+As shown in Figure 11, follow these steps to create the events:

+- 1. Name the event "Table Mic 1 Green LED Event" - Select the source for this event to be the mute parameter for Table Mic 1

+- 3. Set the trigger to be Always, - 4.
+Set the action to map the invert of the mute state to the new logic output pin.
 The invert box must be checked to allow the green LED to be active (logic output value = 1) when the system is not muted (clink_mute value = 0) and vice versa.

 Once these options are selected, click Add to create the event.

-The green LED events are very similar to the existing LED events with the exception that the invert option is selected.
-This will ensure that the LED status will reflect the true mute state of the individual microphones and consequently the green and red LEDs won't be illuminated the same time.
+The green LED events are very similar to the existing red LED events except the invert option is selected.
+This will ensure that the LED status will reflect the true mute state of the individual microphones and consequently the green and red LEDs won't be illuminated at the same time.